FAQ on Immigration and Education

 • Yes.
 For tax purposes, virtually all DACA recipients are considered to be a “US Person”, as they would meet the Internal Revenue Service (IRS) substantial presence test for the calendar year (January 1 – December 31).
 More information on determining tax residency status is available here.

-Authored by Brian Aguilar Avila with Daniela Alulema and Tatyana Kleyn
+Authored by Brian Avila Klein with Daniela Alulema and Tatyana Kleyn

 Do You Have Questions?